 What are vloggers, and what do they do?

-In simple terms, a vlogger is an ordinary person who is creative and creates, edits, and uploads videos on a social media platform, most often YouTube.
+In simple terms, a vlogger is an ordinary person who is creative and creates edits, and uploads videos on a social media platform, most often YouTube.
 You can regard a vlogger as somebody who films their life rather than writing about it.

 Some vloggers choose to make daily videos of their life experiences and activities.
 Others will make videos less frequently when they have something particular to say or share with their followers.

-There is a very fine line between having a vlog and a video channel in the vlogging practice.
+There is a fine line between a vlog and a video channel in the vlogging practice.
 The primary platform for videos and vlogs is YouTube, and although many YouTube channels are considered vlogs, they do not feature “day in the life” videos.

 If a YouTube channel contains similar content that a blog would, but it is in a video format, you can consider it a vlog.

 To confuse people even more, some famous YouTubers operate on separate YouTube channels, one of which would act as a vlogging channel.
-Other YouTubers will just run a combined channel, which in reality will contain short movies that could be considered vlog videos.
+Other YouTubers will just run a combined channel, which will contain short movies that could be considered vlog videos.